Herb Ringer

-Herb Ringer (July 15, 1913 – December 11, 1998) was an amateur photographer who chronicled the rural and wilderness areas of the western United States and Canada.
+Herb Ringer (July 15, 1913 – December 11, 1998) was an amateur photographer who chronicled the rural and wilderness areas of the Western United States and Western Canada.

+Early life; career

 Ringer was born in Brooklyn, New York.
 Not long after, the Ringer family moved to the Mt.
-Auburn section of Cincinnati.
+Auburn section of Cincinnati, Ohio.

-Ringer moved to Reno, Nevada in 1939, and began his lifelong practice of traveling to explore the west, making journal entries about his travels while taking what are now estimated to be almost 10,000 photographs.
+Ringer moved to Reno, Nevada, in 1939, and began his lifelong practice of traveling to explore the west, making journal entries about his travels while taking what are now estimated to be almost 10,000 photographs.
 Ringer from the start used 35 mm cameras but later bought a camera taking 120 film; he was an early and consistent user of Kodachrome color film.